 The information on this website is intended for residents of Ontario only.

-and Investment Representatives Bill and David Shewfelt offer mutual funds and referral arrangements through Quadrus Investment Services Ltd. Legal, Copyright and Trademark information.
+and Investment Representatives Bill and David Shewfelt offer mutual funds, referral arrangements, and GICs through Quadrus Investment Services Ltd.